Accounts Payable Journal Entry

 Cash 5,000

 The process of recording a single entry is very straightforward.
 The challenge is keeping track of all the purchases that you make on a regular basis.
 You will need to develop a system to organize your bills and purchases.
-You also need to check your records regularly to ensure all entries are properly recorded.
+You also need to check your bookkeeping ledger records regularly to ensure all entries are properly recorded.

 Accounts Payable Journal Entry - Keep Records of All Invoices